 “That’s one of the reasons why we like Nelnet Campus Commerce so much.
 It’s so easy to deliver to our different departments and their various needs,” says Ruth.
 “Also, they hire higher education people, so they understand our world, our challenges, how campus politics work and how priorities can get temporarily bumped.
 That understanding changes how someone approaches their clients.”

 “At this point, I don’t want to work with vendors,” says Ruth.
 “I prefer to work with partners.
 It’s a two-way street and we grow and learn together.”

 Ruth Harpool is a member of AFP, EPCOR, and serves on the Payments Institute Board of Regents, the EPCOR Cash Management Committee, the NACHA Rules and Operations Committee.
-She is also the co-chair of the Treasury Institute for Higher Education annual PCI Workshop where she’ll be hosting a speaking session with Ben Focht, manager of Nelnet Inc.’s cybersecurity team, entitled, “Cyber Criminals, Compliance, and Payment Security in Higher Ed.”
+She is also the co-chair of the Treasury Institute for Higher Education annual PCI Workshop where she hosted a speaking session in 2019 with Ben Focht, manager of Nelnet Inc.’s cybersecurity team, entitled, “Cyber Criminals, Compliance, and Payment Security in Higher Ed.”